Financial Reporting Standard 11: Construction Contracts

 The FRS 11 provides guides about the extra assets in the construction contracts and shows the conditions of additional asset construction to be a separate construction contract.

 According to FRS 11, contract revenue (Also see How to Determine Revenue – Financial Reporting Standard 18) consists of the initial quantity agreed in the agreement, claims, the variations in agreement work and incentive payments.
 In agreements, variation is a circumstance where your customer needs a modification in the scope of the agreement.
-This can lead to either rise or drop in the contract revenue.
+This can lead to either rise or drop in the contract revenue that is taken up the similar way accrued revenue does.

 Contrarily, miscellaneous claim is the figure that the contractor wants to collect from your customer as repayment for expenses that are not in the agreement price.
 You have to determine the value of contract revenue in regards to the fair value of the consideration obtained.